LEGAL

 • (iii) Upon termination, each party's obligations under the retainer shall cease, save for any accrued payment obligations and any continuing obligations that expressly survive termination.

-• (b) Either party can choose to downgrade a retainer plan by giving thirty (30) working days written notice to the registered business email addresses of the applicable party.
+• (b) The client Either party can choose to downgrade a retainer plan by giving thirty (30) working days written notice to the registered business email addresses of the applicable party.

 • (c) If the Client would like to upgrade their retainer cost and scope, normally this will require (30) working days notice to the Agency business email address so the Agency can plan capacity.